Next.js logo

 Highlighted Posts

-This user shared their experience at Hop Lee, noting that while the dumplings were not good, the sesame chicken and fried rice were exceptional.
-Other commenters debated the authenticity and selection of dishes.
+A user shared their experience at Hop Lee, noting that while dumplings were not good, the sesame chicken and fried rice were exceptional.
+This sparked a discussion about Americanized Chinese food.

-A commenter suggested trying Hop Lee for Cantonese pressed almond duck, noting that while the pictured dish looked like tofu, an almond duck version might be available upon request.
+A commenter suggested trying Hop Lee for Cantonese pressed almond duck, mentioning that while the pictured dish might be tofu, an almond duck version could be available upon request.

-Hop Lee in Chinatown is mentioned as a restaurant that serves chop suey.
+Hop Lee in Chinatown is mentioned as a place that sells chop suey.

 Recent Mentions